jube-home/www.jube.io/_pages/jube-training.md

 ---
 layout: page
-title: Jube Training
+title: Training and Implementation
 permalink: /jube-training/
 ---

-Master Jube in three days.
-Hands-on training for compliance teams, engineers, and analysts to accelerate implementation.
+Master Jube in three to five days with hands-on training for compliance teams, engineers, and analysts—accelerating implementation with guided integration support to deliver a pre-production pilot.

 ![Jube Training](/training.png)

+---

-## Why Jube Training?
+# Why Jube Training and Implementation?

 💡 **Training Direct from the Developer**
 Learn Jube straight from its creator—no second-hand knowledge, no gaps.